marlo-morales/car_dealership/README.md

 ## Background

-We had an intern start building our new company blog.
-There are a few issues we need to resolve before we can consider using the blog.
-We also have a few feature requests below.
+We had an intern start building our new blog which will offer a teaser of information before expecting users to pay to continue reading the content.
+There are a number of features we need implemented to consider this a minimum viable product.

+The features we require to be completed are:

+* Allow posts to be tagged.
+* Allow someone to be able to comment on a post and reply to a comment using AJAX.
+* Show a preview of the post, asking the user to purchase access to the full post using Stripe.

+The features we wouldn't mind if you have some spare time, but aren't required are:

+* Allow someone to react to a comment like Facebook.
+* Ability to search for a post by author, keywords and tags.
+* When writing a blog post, a user should be able to add basic formatting to the post.

-## Requirements
+## Prerequisites

 * Ruby (check `.ruby-version` for the version required)